mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

    target: ~                            # Id of Map element to query
    tooltip: 'WMS Loader'                # text to use as tooltip
-   autoOpen: false                      # true/false open when application is started (Default: false)
+   autoOpen: false                      # true/false open when application is started (default: false)
-   defaultFormat: 'image/png'           # image/png, image/gif, image/jpeg (Default: image/png)
+   defaultFormat: 'image/png'           # image/png, image/gif, image/jpeg (default: image/png)
-   defaultInfoFormat: 'text/html'       # text/html, text/xml, text/plain (Default: text/html)
+   defaultInfoFormat: 'text/html'       # text/html, text/xml, text/plain (default: text/html)
-   splitLayers: false                   # split layer on load of the service (Default: false)
+   splitLayers: false                   # split layer on load of the service (default: false)

 How to add a WMS by defining a link
 ====================================